What is PGD?

-Pre-implantation Genetic Diagnosis (PGD) is a highly sophisticated scientific technique to test embryos for specific genetic or chromosomal abnormalities.
-It enables the selection of unaffected embryos prior to implantation and pregnancy.
+Pre-implantation Genetic Diagnosis (PGD) is a sophisticated scientific technique which can be used to test embryos for either a specific known genetic condition or chromosome abnormality.

 You may wish to consider Pre-implantation Genetic Diagnosis if you are concerned about any of the following issues:

 - Either or both partners are carriers of single gene mutations that you want to avoid passing on to future children

 - Either partner has a chromosome rearrangement (called a translocation) that can result in genetically abnormal eggs or sperm.

 - A previous pregnancy has been affected by a chromosomal abnormality.

 - Advanced maternal age (usually to test for Down syndrome where the mother is over 38 years old)